Pontilliste

 with

-then drops down as the marks are made.
-Fine accuracy is guaranteed with
+paint, then drops down as the marks are made.
+Fine accuracy is

-'artist's hand' and adjustable thumb on the vertical pencil sight - as
+the mounted 'artist's hand' and adjustable thumb on the vertical pencil

 viewed